YourOnly-One/content/content/snoworld/en-ph/blog/posts/2021/20210410-sisyphus-the-myth-explained.md

 +++
-title = "(Updated) «Sisyphus: The Myth» Explained Logically" description = "Confused about the ending of «Sisyphus: The Myth»?"	# For Schema.org; OpenGraph; Twitter Cards
+title = "(Updated) «Sisyphus: The Myth» explained logically" description = "Confused about the ending of «Sisyphus: The Myth»?"	# For Schema.org; OpenGraph; Twitter Cards

 publishdate = 2021-04-10T21:12:21+08:00